 Enacy Mapakame in Victoria Falls

-ARC Group is a specialised agency of the African Union established to help African governments improve their capacities to better plan, prepare, and respond to extreme weather events and natural disasters.
+The ACR Group was formed in 2012 as an initiative of the African Union to help member States improve their capacities to better plan, prepare and respond to weather-related disasters.